unisonweb/unison/unison-src/transcripts/link.output.md

   ⚠️

-  I could not find the metadata `x.do` in the codebase.
+  The following names were not found in the codebase.
+Check your spelling.
+    x.do

 .> link .x.do x

   ⚠️

-  I could not find the metadata `.x.do` in the codebase.
+  The following names were not found in the codebase.
+Check your spelling.
+    .x.do

 .> link .a.c.d a.b.c

   ⚠️

-  I could not find the metadata `.a.c.d` in the codebase.
+  The following names were not found in the codebase.
+Check your spelling.
+    .a.c.d

 .> link ##x x

   ⚠️

-  Nothing to do.
-I couldn't find any matching metadata.
+  The following names were not found in the codebase.
+Check your spelling.
+    ##x

 ```
 2. Trying to link non-existent metadata to a non-existent definition